tshanebuckley/ngs_intro/README.md

 - `http://localhost:8080/messages/cow` -> `Moo!`
 - `http://localhost:8080/messages/cat` -> `Meow!`

-You can give it a try yourself and add your own text file.
+You can give it a try yourself by adding your own text files.

 You can stop the container by running `docker stop <CONTAINER ID>`, where you can get the `CONTAINER ID` from the original response from running `docker run` or from running `docker ps`.

+> [!WARNING]
-> [!WARNING] It's recommended to stop this docker container before moving on to any other examples.
+> It's recommended to stop this docker container before moving on to any other examples.

 ### Using our Docker Image to run a Script